March to June 2020 recap

 It is surprisingly hard to find good content online, to keep children engaged and productive.
 Please contact us if you need suggestions - we are putting together a list, together with help guides and short how-to videos.

-Remote tutoring and help for your staff
+Tutoring and help for your staff (remote or in-person)

 If one of your staff would like to engage the children at some online activities, including ones around the online content mentioned above, she may want some support to get started.
-We are happy to offer a few hours of remote tutoring to help her familiarize herself with the activities and answer any questions.
+We are happy to offer a few hours of remote or in-person tutoring to help her familiarize herself with the activities and answer any questions.

 Please let us know if any of this could help your organization, and